 Simply by using two or four RAM sticks (instead of one or three), you effectively double the available CPU memory bandwidth of the system.

-The Core i9-13900K may have continued its legacy of supporting DDR4.
+The Intel Core i9-13900K may have continued its legacy of supporting DDR4.
 But as a top-of-the-line CPU of its architecture, it is safe to purely consider a DDR5 solution for its platform.
-Price should still be a careful consideration, of course.
-But if you’re aiming for the best anyway, why not take advantage of every new technology that you can avail.
+Performance and price should still be a careful consideration, of course.
+But if you’re aiming to utilize such a high-end CPU anyway, why not take advantage of every new technology that you can avail?
+Overall, these are the best RAM for the Core i9-13900K provided above.